justinsgithub/justindevelops/markdown/software/github/pages/index.md

 3. enter domain you would like to add and click "Add domain"

-4. create a TXT record and enter the host name that Github gives you
+4. create a TXT record and enter the host name that GitHub gives you

     - it should look something like below: